 About Our Cohorts

-Around the globe, there are thousands of underestimated and under-resourced leaders capable to leading movements to create sustainable change in vulnerable communities through business.
-Our goal is to equip entrepreneurs with the skills, education, connections, and resources they need to launch their businesses and start creating an impact in their community.
+Around the globe, there are thousands of underestimated and under-resourced leaders capable of leading movements to create sustainable change and Kingdom impact in vulnerable communities.
+Our goal is to partner with these leaders to provide the knowledge, resources, and social capital they need to get started.

 About Jinja, Uganda

 Nestled along the banks of the Nile River, Jinja is home to the individuals in our Uganda Cohort.
 Known as the "Source of the Nile," this beautiful town pulsates with a spirit of entrepreneurship and innovation.
 Our team's connections to Tom Ngobi made Jinja the natural first location to launch a Kindred Exchange cohort.
 With Tom's help, we were able to bring together 10 mission-minded entrepreneurs seeking to launch impactful businesses in their community.